Identity thieves reveal inside stories of how they steal, consequences and devastation for victims, and the best ways to protect yourself

 Your Plan If you haven't already done so, ask your phone company to put caller ID on your landline.
 Then simply screen your calls, and don't pick up if the number is unfamiliar.

-This con is still going strong.
+The IRS imposter scam is still going strong.
 "It's our number one reported fraud right now," says Amy Nofziger with AARP Foundation and Fraud Watch Network, "and I think it'll get more sophisticated."
 Here's how it works: Someone claiming to be from the IRS either phones or leaves a voice message saying you owe back taxes and threatening that, unless funds are wired immediately, legal action will be taken or you'll be arrested.
 (Or they may say you have a refund waiting but need to verify personal info before sending.)

 "They're very convincing," says Nofziger, "and they often use aggressive language."
 And let's be honest, beyond the intimidation factor, who doesn't feel guilty about fudging something on a 1040 at some point?
 Plus, scammers are getting more devious: Sometimes "IRS" shows up on caller ID, the con artists supply their "badge numbers" and they know the last four digits of your Social Security number.